Mingkai14/DDGWizard/docs/Generate_features.rst

     <div style="text-align: justify;">
     (3). <span class="keyword-highlight">--db_name</span>
-    This parameter indicates the name of the Blast database that you have prepared.
+    This parameter indicates the name of the Blast database that user have prepared.
     <p></p>
     </div>